Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 Definition and algorithm

-As the price moves, the scalp lines will be "touched" (or "hit") by the price.
-We consider a list of k (for instance k=10) last hits, where a "hit" is defined as the pair:
+As the price moves, the grid lines will be "hit" by the price.
+We consider a dynamic list of "last" hits, where a "hit" is defined as the pair:

 Hit = (T, P)